metaplex-foundation/umi/docs/serializers.md

 ### PublicKeys

 The `publicKey` method returns a `Serializer<PublicKey>` that can be used to serialize and deserialize public keys.
-Here's an example serializing and deserializing the same public key.
+Here's an example of serializing and deserializing the same public key.

 ```ts
 const myPublicKey = publicKey('...');